soorya-venkatesh/AzureML-Capstone-Telecom_Churn_Prediction/README.md

 The goal of this project is to predict the churn of customers belonging to a Telecom company.
 AzureML's machine functionalities such as Hyperdrive and AutoML are extensively going to be used to train a model and the best model will be deployed as a webservice in Azure and the endpoint will be tested out.

+**PS:** Skip to the bottom to see a live video demo of the project.

 ## Project Set Up and Installation
 Make sure you have a Azure Machine learning account in order to reproduce the results.
 - **Step 1**: Have a look at the Telecom_churn_EDA.ipynb for a EDA on the data